eCyclops/Greyhawk/README.md

 MapTool macro framework for working with Oerth/Flanaess/Greyhawk and AD&amp;D

 ## Changelog 2022-01-28
+- The "start" date is now set to the earliest possible date and time, starting with the Greyhawk Gold Box (World of Greyhawk box set).
+12:00am 1 Fireseek 576.
+- I realize that this is technically a week after the earliest date, since the year begins with Needfest.
+However, because of the way I programmed the month/date calculations, this implementation starts with Fireseek.
+The moon phases should still be correct with the official material.
 - Fixed bugs caused by having multiple copies of the macros that I was editing.
 Now, all of the "Campaign" macro buttons simply call macros from the library, so that they are only edited in one place.
 - Fixed bug with display of the calendar.
 It now displays, using HTML 5.
 Styling is minimal, but contributions are welcome.
 - Fixed display width of "Time and Temperature" frame, and changed to HTML 5.
 Load time is longer, but I think it looks nicer.